powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 \end{align*}
 $$

-The equations of the power line, in complex notations, are as follow:
+The equations of the line, in complex notations, are as follow:

 $$
 \begin{align*}